This simple question of ‘when is my baby ready for solids?’ creates a huge amount of confusion. Let’s dig into the answer and also bust some myths!

 If your baby was born early (before 37 weeks), you could start solids begin sometime between ‘corrected age’ 4 and 6 months.
 But make sure that your baby is showing all the signs of readiness.

-But, what if I think my baby is ready for solids and then realise they’re not after I’ve started?
+What if I think my baby is ready for solids and then realise they’re not after I’ve started?

 Don’t worry.
 You might mistakenly think your baby is ready and a few days in realise they’re not.
 If your baby is under six months, then stop, wait until six months and start again.